miroslavpopovic/it-events/CONTRIBUTING.md

 ### README.md event entry format

+The event name is the link to the event.
+User group meetups have `UG:` prefix, workshops have `Workshop:` prefix, conferences have no prefix.

     ## [Event name](https://event-link.com/)

     :date: May 12 2020, 7:00 AM UTC
     🇪🇺 language flag only if different from English.
 If event is on English, remove this line.
-    :globe_with_meridians: Online
+    :globe_with_meridians: Online - or use country flag in case of offline event
     :free: Free or
     :credit_card: $25
+    :loudspeaker: a call for speakers link
     :speech_balloon: Describe the event here with a sentence or two.

 ### past.md event entry format

-This document is intended for entry of past events which do have links to materials and event videos.
+This document is intended for entry of past events that do have links to materials and event videos.

     // TODO